 Offshore workers have the right to perform their job duties in a safe and healthy fashion.
 They have a right to travel on their employer’s ship and not be subjected to an on-the-job injury.
 Seamen and other offshore workers are entitled to certain benefits under the Jones Act.
 Unfortunately, not all employers notify seamen of such rights.
 Many people end up getting short changed.
-Injured workers should contact a Houston offshore injury lawyer the moment he or she receives an injury.
-The person may be entitled to more than the person expect.
-If you are the victim of such an injury, then you can get immediate advice and help for your needs.
+Injured while driving?
+Then you should contact a Houston car accident lawyer the moment it happens.
+If the accident is a workplace accident, the person may be entitled to more than the person expect.
+If you are the victim of such an injury, then you can get immediate advice and help of a personal injury lawyer in Houston that fits your needs.

 About the Jones Act

 The vessel must qualify as a “Jones Act” eligible vessel before a person can qualify to receive compensation under the Jones Act.
 The Houston injury lawyer can help you determine whether the vessel that you were in qualifies as such a vessel.
 It must meet three requirements.
 The first requirement that it must meet is that it must be used or in use.
 The vessel cannot be a vessel that is sitting around waiting to be used.
 Secondly, the vessel must be in navigation.
 Thirdly, the vessel must be a part of a fleet that someone can identify.
 You may be eligible for compensation if the vehicle meets all those criteria, and you fit the legal description of a seaman.